 Fig. 29.
-A comprehensive and fast microplastics identification based on near-infrared hyperspectral imaging (HSI-NIR)
+A comprehensive and fast microplastics identification based on near-infrared hyperspectral imaging (HSI-NIR).

-One of the developing, environmentally friendly and clean technology for the reduction of micro- and nanoplastics is microbial degradation.
-It is influenced by several biotic and abiotic factors, such as enzymatic mechanisms, concentration of substrates and co-substrates, temperature, pH, oxidative stress, etc. Therefore, it is crucial to recognize the key pathways adopted by microbes to use polymer fragments as the sole source of carbon for the growth and development.
+Therefore, it is crucial to recognize the key pathways adopted by microbes to use polymer fragments as the sole source of carbon for the growth and development.
 Some authors critically discuss the role of different microbes and their enzymatic mechanisms involved in the biodegradation of micro- and nanoplastics in the wastewater stream, municipal sludge, municipal solid waste and composting, starting with biological and toxicological impacts of MPs/NPs.149 The implementation of various MPs/NPs recovery technologies, such as enzymatic, advanced molecular and biomembrane technologies to promote their bioremediation from the environment, along with their pros, cons and perspectives, is also considered.

-CONCLUSION
+8. CONCLUSION

-We looked at where plastic waste comes from, where it goes and what its effect is on seas, living organisms and on us humans.
+We looked at where plastic waste comes from, where it goes and what its effect is on seas, living organisms and on us, humans.
 We have also shown available techniques for identifying plastic waste and how to prevent or reduce it.
 Knowledge of the consequences of plastic waste is constantly improving.